BroadbandForum/usp/specification/mtp/mqtt/index.md

 MQTT 5.0 includes additional properties that deployments can choose to use.

-**R-MQTT.12** - A MQTT 5.0 USP Endpoint MUST support setting the Request Response Information property to 1, and MUST support receiving the corresponding Response Information in the `CONNACK` packet.
+**R-MQTT.12** - an MQTT 5.0 USP Endpoint MUST support setting the Request Response Information property to 1, and MUST support receiving the corresponding Response Information in the `CONNACK` packet.

 The Response Information property is used by an MQTT 5.0 client as the Response Topic (which is the MQTT 5.0 `PUBLISH` packet property identifying the Topic to send a USP response to).
 The Response Information property requirements for use of the received Response Information are below in the section [Sending the USP Record in a PUBLISH Packet Payload](#sending_the_usp_record_in_a_publish_packet_payload).
 Ensuring the client is subscribed to this Topic or a Topic Filter that includes this Topic is described in [Subscribing to MQTT Topics](#subscribing_to_mqtt_topics).

-**R-MQTT.13** - A MQTT 5.0 USP Endpoint MUST include a User Property name-value pair in the `CONNECT` packet with name of "usp-endpoint-id" and value of this Endpoint's USP Endpoint ID.
+**R-MQTT.13** - an MQTT 5.0 USP Endpoint MUST include a User Property name-value pair in the `CONNECT` packet with name of "usp-endpoint-id" and value of this Endpoint's USP Endpoint ID.

 <a id='keep_alive' />